Friendly and Picturesque, Fairhope, Alabama Boasts Waterfront Charm and a Gentle Spirit

 The corporation then leased the land to colonists, collected rent from them and then paid a single land tax to the government.
 The idea varied a bit from George's, but the Fairhope colonists were able to make their version work fairly well until the Great Depression arrived and rendered it impossible for many families to pay rent to the corporation.

 The Fairhope Single Tax Corporation still exists today and is one of two such tax colonies in the U.S. (the other is in Arden, Delaware).
-Over the years, Fairhope has morphed from a utopian dream to essentially a very nice Mobile suburb, but the fact that the FSTC still owns 4,500 acres here is partly why the city is so beautifully landscaped and well maintained more than one hundred years after its inception.
-In fact, Fairhope has won awards for its parks, colorful flower beds and well preserved large moss-covered oak trees.
-The city has boomed in the last 10 15 years, having more than doubled in size.
-There is a sizable retiree population (50% of residents are age 45 or better), and residents have a reputation for being friendly and welcoming.
-Forty-seven percent have at least a four year college degree.
-Most are very conservative politically.
-The crime rate is well below the national average.
+Over the years, Fairhope has morphed from a utopian dream to essentially a very nice Mobile suburb, but the fact that the FSTC still owns 4,500 acres here is partly why the city is so beautifully landscaped and well-maintained more than one hundred years after its inception.
+In fact, Fairhope has won awards for its parks, colorful flower beds and well-preserved large moss-covered oak trees.

 Fairhope also has a number of more expensive subdivisions.
-Deep Tree Forest has single family homes from the high-$200,000s.
-Rock Creek is a master-planned golf community with homes from the high-$200,000s.
+Rock Creek is a master-planned golf community with homes from the mid-$300,000s.
 Woodlands at Fairhope may be one of the most exclusive neighborhood with homes from the $500,000s.
 Million dollar homes are available, too.
 It also worth noting that people who purchase a house on "colony land" secure ownership of the house but receive a 99-year lease on the land and pay rent to the Single Tax Corporation (which has 1,800 or more such leaseholds).

 Alabama is a friendly state when it comes to retirement and taxes (and overall it has one of the lowest tax burdens in the country).
-Social Security, military, civil service, state/local government and qualified private pensions are all exempt from state tax (but distributions from 401(k)s and IRAs are taxable).
-Real estate is assessed at 10% of its fair market value, and homeowners 65 and better are exempt from all state property taxes.
-Seniors may also receive a homestead exemption of between $2,000 and $5,000, depending on annual income.
-In Fairhope, the annual taxes on a $250,000 home are approximately $1,150.
-The state sales tax is 4%, and prescription drugs are exempt (but food is not).
+Social Security, military, civil service, state/local government and qualified private pensions are all exempt from state tax (but distributions from 401(k)s and IRAs are taxed between 2% and 5%).
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Fairhope is .31%.
+The annual taxes on a $465,000 home are approximately $1,445, without a homestead exemption.
+The combined sales tax rate is 9%.

 Boating enthusiasts love that there are three marinas, with nearly every kind water vessel imaginable.
 Charters are available for fishing or for just taking a sail along the shore.
 Golfing is a year-round pleasure thanks to the area's mild climate.
 Quail Creek is an 18-hole public course, as is the nearby Marriott's Lakewood Golf Club.
 Rock Creek Golf Club is a beautiful semi-private club.

-The Fairhope Public Library has been around since the early days when book lover, intellectual and world traveler Edward Howland brought books to the fledging colony from London, Amsterdam and Paris.
+The Fairhope Public Library has been around since the early days when bibliophile and world traveler Edward Howland brought books to the fledging colony from London, Amsterdam and Paris.
 Many of the library's first books are on display, and today a robust lecture series, book review groups and online classes make FPL a welcoming gathering place.
 Computers with internet access are available.

 There is no public transportation system within town, but Baldwin Rural Area Transportation System (BRATS) has an on demand service that travels between Fairhope and other towns along the coast.
-The cost to ride ranges from $2 to $5, depending on distance.
-Mobile has a regional airport, but the nearest international airport is 175 miles away in New Orleans, Louisiana.
+The cost to ride ranges from $2.00 to $5.00, depending on distance.
+Mobile has a regional airport, but the nearest international airport is 175 miles away in New Orleans.

-The Nix Center Senior Activity Center provides daily activities for people age 50 and better.
+The Jay P. Nix Center provides daily activities for people age 50 and better.
 It has 1,100 members, and programs offered include sailing events, potluck lunches, Dominos, pool and billiards, ballroom dancing lessons, support groups, ice cream socials, birthday parties, blood pressure screening, cooking classes and much more.